SofiaReis/django-cms/ESOF-docs/Software Architecture/Architecture.md

 ![](/ESOF-docs/images/plugin.png)

 **Alias plugin** is useful for content that is present in more than one place. **Placeholder plugin** is responsible por implement the software for special model fields that DjangoCMS uses to render user-editable content in templates.
 That is, it’s the place where a user can add text, video or any other plugin to a webpage, using either the normal Django admin interface or the so called frontend editing.
-And the **CMS plugin base** it's responsible to the main plugin in general.
+And the **CMS plugin base** it's responsible for the main plugin in general.